 Since everyone thinks you are permanently sat at your computer waiting to immediately respond to their email, it might be a good idea to set an out of office message informing people that you have a heavy workload at present so you are only responding to emails at these times.
 For anything urgent call you on XYZ.
 This way, everyone's expectations are managed so you retain your high level of customer service yet you also gain much more time to focus on more productive tasks.
 Of course, keep in mind that handling customer complaints quickly and effectively will always take priority.

-Also are you manually emailing your tenants, owners and suppliers one by one?
-Finding files to attach to the email, looking for contact details, writing the message you need to send is SO time consuming.
-There are online property management software tools that can automate this process for you - of course PropertyMe being one of them!
-Basically it triggers automatically depending on things such as a request, due date, issue or statement generated so saves you typing these emails repeatedly.
+Are you manually emailing your tenants, owners and suppliers one by one?
+Finding files to attach to the email, looking for contact details, writing the message you need to send is SO time-consuming.
+There are online property management software tools that can automate this process for you - of course, PropertyMe being one of them!
+Basically, it triggers automatically depending on things such as a request, due date, issue or statement generated so saves you typing these emails repeatedly.

-Resistance to change can cause a significant impact to your work environment, and ultimately your overall success.
-In the ever changing landscape of being online, it can seem daunting and scary, especially if you have been working with a particular system your whole working life.
+Resistance to change can cause a significant impact on your work environment, and ultimately your overall success.
+In the ever-changing landscape of being online, it can seem daunting and scary, especially if you have been working with a particular system your whole working life.